dl1bz/svxlinkdb4rptr/README.md

 ## Preamble

-This dashboard is re-designed for use with public repeaters in hamradio, less for hotspots.
+This dashboard is re-designed for use with public repeaters (duplex) in hamradio, less for hotspots (I mean FM-simplex systems, but it works too).
-For hotspots please use the original codebase https://github.com/FM-POLAND/hs_dashboard_pi
+Beware, this all is a **work-in-progress** and I will fix things in the code.
+Please check for regularly updates from time to time of this dashboard, so please keep it up-to-date.

 ## Changes from the original
 For better use with public repeaters some things are different